Preparing an Expression of Interest (EOI)

 - Consider including letters of reference in an appendix.

 - This section should list several key staff whose experience is appropriate for the assignment.
 It is important to list the firm's most qualified individuals.
-While firms should not be misleading, the experts listed in the EOI do not have to be included in the proposal.
-(Note: For proposals, only in exceptional circumstances can the team in the proposal be changed.)
+While firms should not be misleading, the experts listed in the EOI do not have to be the same as those included in the proposal if you are invited to bid.
+(Note: For proposals, only in exceptional circumstances can the proposed team be changed.)

 - A brief sentence or two indicating that the firm has the financial resources and management strength to execute the assignment and that the firm can provide evidence of such capacity.
 More detailed financial information is generally not necessary, although firms should be prepared to include this in an appendix if requested.

-- Some Banks may also request a brief summary of present project commitments in order to ascertain any potential conflicts in the timing and implementation of a project and to ensure that a firm or individual's workload will not impede their ability to undertake the assignment in question.
+- Some IFIs may also request a summary of present project commitments to ascertain any potential conflicts in the timing and implementation of a project and to ensure that a firm or individual's workload will not impede their ability to undertake the assignment in question.

-- It can be useful to create a 'checklist' table listing the prequalification criteria against the firm's experience and expertise in order to highlight that the firm has met or exceeded the key requirements.
+- It can be useful to create a 'checklist' table listing the prequalification criteria against the firm's experience and expertise to highlight that the firm has met or exceeded the key requirements.

 - A brief concluding paragraph should restate the firm's interest in the assignment and indicate the contact within the firm responsible for receiving the proposal and answering any related questions.

-Research: Ensure that you have thoroughly researched all of the relevant information from Bank websites, and contacted the executing agency in advance to clarify any significant points.
+Research: Ensure that you have thoroughly researched all the relevant information from IFI websites and contacted the executing agency in advance to clarify any significant points.

 Appearance: Make the document attractive and legible with a professional look.
 Logos should be used but do not include extraneous clip art or graphics that may appear unprofessional.